Chefchaouen. The beautiful “blue city” in the Rif Mountains of northwest Morocco.

 We show you the best way to enjoy two days in Chefchaouen, including how to get there and tips on what to look out for, where to eat and more.

 There are several myths around why Chefchaouen is painted blue – while very few other cities in Morocco are (only Essaouira, Asiliah, and Tetouan).

 Some theories suggest it’s nothing more than a strategy for repelling mosquitoes.
 Others claim the city was painted by the Jewish communities that arrived in the area from Europe in the 15th century.
 Blue is a symbol of the sky and heaven.
 A reminder to lead a spiritual life.

 Which is true?
-Nobody truly knows which only adds to the Chefchaouen allure.
+Nobody truly knows, which only adds to the Chefchaouen allure.

 One thing is sure if there is one city that has become world-renowned via Instagram, it’s Chefchaouen.
 It truly is a photographer’s playground.

-Regardless if you are a photographer or just passing through, The Blue City is a must-see on every Moroccan itinerary.
+Whether you are a photographer or just passing through, The Blue City is a must-see on every Moroccan itinerary.